-One of the challenges of being a designer or anyone who needs to receive content in order to complete their job is getting it in the first place!
-Don’t worry we all go through it but I want to share some tips on how you can increase your chances of getting website content from clients in a timely manner.
+One of the challenges of being a designer or anyone who needs to receive content in order to complete their job is getting it in the first place.

-Raise your hand if you have experienced not receiving content from your clients.
+Raise your hand if you have experienced not receiving content on time from your clients.

 Having a clear process can be a game changer for those working with you.
-In your process map out all the necessary elements, you need in order to complete a project.
+In your process map out all the necessary steps needed, in order to complete a project.
 Ask yourself the following questions:

 - What do I need before the start of a project?